microsoft/fast/docs/contributing/testing.md

 #### Visual Regression testing with Cypress SDK

 Contributors can perform functional user interface and experience testing using [Cypress](https://www.cypress.io/).
-Cypress is not based on Selenium WebDriver and instead is built on JavaScript enabling significant performance advantages.

 To validate Cypress is configured correctly.